McStasMcXtrace/iFit/iOptim/README.txt

-sce by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminsce modified to use standard Matlab optimization fminsearch syntax and options
+sce by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminsce modified to use standard Matlab optimization fminsearch syntax and options LMFsolve by Miroslav Balda, balda AT cdm DOT cas DOT cz 2009 used in fminlm